lean-mind/podcast-transcription/docs/usage.md

 ## Performance (Tested on local machine)

 Take in consideration the performance implications of the transformation.
+For those examples I used 23 minutes of podcast and CPU not GPU.

 - Base: (4GB RAM) 8 minutes of execution time.
 There are some small mistakes in the transformation process.
 - Large: (12GB RAM) 3h 43 minutes of execution time.
 There are some small mistakes in the transformation process but with more quality than base.